Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Neural Cross-domain Inference

-\textbf{Baseline architectures and Evaluation criteria.} We evaluated our dataset on five different architectures - UResNet \cite{zioulis2018omnidepth}, RectNet \cite{zioulis2018omnidepth}, UNet$_{128}$ and the proposed UBotNet and UBotNet Lite architecture.
-The final layers of the UResNet and RectNet were modified to support joint learning of depth and normals.
-The UNet$_{128}$ is similar to the vanilla architecture but uses a base of 128 feature channels and goes upto 2048 channels.
-We have increased the number of feature channels to make it identical to the UBotNet resulting in 124 M parameters.
-The networks were evaluated using the standard criteria for depth estimation \cite{albanis2021, jiang2021unifuse,BiFuse20} which include error metrics: Root Mean Square Error (RMSE), Mean Relative Error (MRE) and the Root Mean Square Error in log space (RMSE log) and accuracy metrics: $\delta1 , \delta2$ and $\delta3$ with a threshold=$1.25$.
-The criteria used for evaluation of normal estimation \cite{albanis2021,bae2021estimating,chen2017surface} includes error metrics: RMSE, mean and median, as well as accuracy metrics: $5^\circ$, $7.5^\circ$ and $11.25^\circ$.
+\textbf{Baseline Architectures and Evaluation Criteria.} We evaluated our dataset using various architectures, including SliceNet \cite{Pintore2021SliceNet}, BiFuse \cite{BiFuse20}, Panoformer\cite{shen2022panoformer}, HoHoNet \cite{sun2021hohonet}, UResNet \cite{zioulis2018omnidepth}, RectNet \cite{zioulis2018omnidepth}, UNet$_{128}$ and the proposed UBotNet and UBotNet Lite architecture.
+Modifications were applied to the final layers of UResNet and RectNet to enable joint learning of depth and normals.
+UNet128, employing a base of 128 feature channels extending to 2048 channels, is left similar to the vanilla architecture.
+Networks like HoHoNet, BiFuse, SliceNet, and Panoformer were left unmodified due to their complexity, training solely for depth estimation.
+Our depth estimation criteria include standard metrics such as Root Mean Square Error (RMSE), Mean Relative Error (MRE), Root Mean Square Error in log space (RMSE log), and accuracy metrics ($\delta1 , \delta2$ and $\delta3$ with a threshold of $1.25$) \cite{albanis2021, jiang2021unifuse,BiFuse20}.
+For normal estimation, evaluation criteria include metrics such as RMSE, mean, median, and accuracy metrics at angles of $5^\circ$, $7.5^\circ$ and $11.25^\circ$ \cite{albanis2021,bae2021estimating,chen2017surface}.